|

 foremost wants to explore and understand its characters.
 David Koepp

-directs with a brilliant sense of narrative tempo and (perhaps more
+directs with a brilliant sense of narrative tempo and, perhaps more

-its psychological drama, and that is - in the case of this film - just
+we also get a fair share of comedy, but the movie's main asset is its psychological drama, and that is – in the case of this film – just

 as thrilling as the scares.